tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {: .dryml}

 Now let's say we want a new kind of card, one that has a link to the resource that it represents.
-Rather than redefine the whole thing from sratch, we can define the new card, say, "linked-card", like this:
+Rather than redefine the whole thing from scratch, we can define the new card, say, "linked-card", like this:

     <def tag="linked-card">
       <card>